Attribute Style CSS Programming

 We can detect use of the wrong column type within a particular layout type.
 We can also detect some misplacement of the ‘.last’ attribute and enforce that its always present on the last block.
 The ‘.col-main’ has to be the last element in the source order and we can use adjacency selectors to check for this too.
 Unfortunately we can only flag the element that comes after ‘.col-main’ but this should be enough.

 The selectors are written individually so that when a developer inspects the error with Firebug or the IE Developer Tools they can see the exact cause of the error.
 This beats having a huge list of potential errors to pick from.
 I also used a dashed red border so this error detection does not conflict with the debugging support.
 Developers should not be adding borders to layout elements because it will break the layout.
 Because borders add to the width of an element adding them will break any percentage width layout where the element widths add up to 100%.
 Note: 100% + 1px border > 100%, a fact that programmers tend to forget.
-In one case I have had to turned on a border and only turned it off when they get it right.
+In one case I have had to turn on a border and only turn it off when they get it right.
 This could all be included in a seperate css file and removed in a release build.

-This technique has already proven to be usefull.
+This technique has already proven to be useful.
 I get colleages asking why all they got was this annoying red border and I was able to quickly spot the error.
 Think of it as a CSS compile time error checker.

 /* Layout Error Detection Support (remove in a production environment) */